Installing the Solidity Compiler

 stable tag for the latest released version, and

-The Docker image runs the compiler executable, so you can pass all compiler arguments to it.
+The Docker image runs the compiler executable so that you can pass all compiler arguments to it.

 For example, the command below pulls the stable version of the